amirahnasihah/frontend-development/02-frontend-with-react/03-components/state-and-lifecycle.md

 export default Clock;
 ```

-In this component let's create another function and this function will be the `showDate()` function.
+Let's create another function in this component, which will be the `showDate()` function.

 After have `showDate()`, we'll have a `<h1>` tag to make it large or other tags you prefer and this `<h1>` will have the date of `{new Date().toString()}`.